dentarg/auth0-blog/_posts/2016-09-06-use-nginx-plus-and-auth0-to-authenticate-api-clients.markdown

 ## Conclusion

 Today, we looked at how NGINX Plus can take the burden of validating JWTs off our application servers.
 We showed how you can integrate Auth0's identity platform to handle the issuance of JWTs.
-Since we adhere to standards, everything we covered today is also applicable to non-Auth0 JWT implementations, but for the quickest and most secure option, give us a [try](https://auth0.com/signup).
+Since we adhere to standards, everything we covered today is also applicable to non-Auth0 JWT implementations, but for the quickest and most secure option, give us a [try](javascript:signup\(\)).